Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 === Quantum computers
 Different approaches exist for building physical quantum computers.
-QCs built by IBM are based on superconducting qubit technology @QuantumSystemInformation.
+QCs built by IBM are based on superconducting qubit technology @IBMQuantumSystem.
 Other architectures include trapped ions, photonics, and nuclear magnetic resonance @laddQuantumComputers2010.
 One of the main issues for today's NISQ devices is the presence of noise, drastically reducing the accuracy with which the QCs compute, hindering the implementation of larger quantum circuits.
 Current quantum chips mainly suffer from decoherence, gate errors, readout errors, and crosstalk.